 Founded in 1860 as the Art Association of Montréal, the Montréal Museum of Fine Arts is the city’s largest museum and among the most prominent in Canada, with four pavilions and 13,000 square meters of exhibition space.
 The permanent collection includes approximately 41,000 paintings, sculptures, graphic arts, photographs and decorative art objects of the Mediterranean, the Americas, Asia, Africa and the Middle East.
 A fifth wing will open in November 2016 to launch the city’s 375th anniversary celebrations.

-The Church is a stirring witness of the Presbyterian heritage with a moving atmosphere of beauty and reverence.
+The Church of Saint Andrew and Saint Paul is a stirring witness of the Presbyterian heritage with a moving atmosphere of beauty and reverence.
 During the summer, the Quiet Garden, a spiritual oasis in the city, provides a haven for reflection in the busy Golden Square Mile.
 It’s a place for busy people to find a quiet interlude for prayer and meditation.